Learning

 Approach to Teaching and Learning

-Here, at BFIS, we believe that a school that desmonstrates educational excellence provides opportunities for students to achieve their individual potential, to nurture their creativity and to enhance their wellness through our rich and varied classes, co-curricular and extracurricular opportunities.
+Here, at BFIS, we believe that a school that demonstrates educational excellence provides opportunities for students to achieve their individual potential, nurture their creativity, and enhance their wellness through our rich and varied classes, and co-curricular and extracurricular opportunities.

-The BFIS community’s Vision for Learning articulates how our American International School creates opportunities for young people to learn how to develop self-esteem, be confident, take risks, fail-forward and be resilient.
-We aim to help young people to learn how to develop empathy, to care about complex problems, and to prepare them to collaboratively fin the solutions.
+The BFIS community’s Vision for Learning articulates how our American International School creates opportunities for young people to learn how to develop self-esteem, be confident, take risks, fail forward, and be resilient.
+We aim to help young people learn how to develop empathy, care about complex problems, and prepare them to collaboratively find solutions.
 Here they find their own voice and can build on their talents and interests.

-The suite of learning opportunities we offer mean that our graduates are excepcionally well prepared for university acceptances of the IB Diploma Program.
-Our students have extraordinary IB Diploma scores espeially considering the inclusivity of our program with 100% of our students entering the full Diploma Program anually.
-A factor that sets us apart from other schools ans shows the relentless focus we have on individual student success.
+The suite of learning opportunities we offer means that our graduates are exceptionally well prepared for university acceptances of the IB Diploma Program.
+Our students have extraordinary IB Diploma scores, especially considering the inclusivity of our program with 100% of our students entering the full Diploma Program annually.
+A factor that sets us apart from other schools and shows the relentless focus we have on individual student success.

-Our students are more successful because they are engaged, flexible, resilient, ethical, and autonomous learners and because of our written, taught, and assessed currriculum are aligned with the goals of our BFIS Vision for Learning.
+Our students are more successful because they are engaged, flexible, resilient, ethical, and autonomous learners and because of our written, taught, and assessed curriculum is aligned with the goals of our BFIS Vision for Learning.

 Experiential Learning